florian-beetz/bachelor-thesis/thesis.md

 changes.
 JPMS adds *modules*, which are identifiable artifacts containing code, to the Java language [@Mac2017].
+The monolithic JDK itself was also split into smaller modules [@Clark2017].

 ### Advantages of Modules {#sec:j9_adv}